January 12, 2015

 Here we describe our clinical setting and hope that it serves as an example to support other clinics that also work with the Erigo.

-We use the Erigo with Stroke, TBI, SCI, MS, and Polyneuropathy patients.
-This includes acute patients in the early phase of rehabilitation (within the first weeks or months of the event) as well as chronic, severely affected patients.
-Though, our main patient population that train on the Erigo are severe TBIs.
+We use the Erigo with acute patients in the early phase of rehabilitation as well as chronic, severely affected patients.

-And of course the patient has to be free from contraindications.
+The patient has to fit the device specific indications and be free from contraindications.
 Moreover, there is no special assessment for early functional training in our hospital.
 The responsible physical therapists make proposals about which patients should receive Erigo treatment.
 The medical director reviews the proposals and makes the final decision

 Duration and Frequency of Erigo® Sessions